breadthe/folio/ROADMAP.md

 3. ~~List/Grid layout for watchlist~~

 #### App
+- Add vue-bootstrap library to make use of tooltips
 - Socket connection and sync should start when the app boots, not just the Watchlist page
 - Export saved data as json
 - Import previously saved json data (with warning that it will overwrite existing data)